apache/lucenenet/README.md

 ##### Execution

 To build the source, clone or download and unzip the repository.
-From the repository root, execute the `batch.bat` file from a command prompt and include the desired options from the build options table below:
+From the repository root, execute the `build.bat` file from a command prompt and include the desired options from the build options table below:

 ```
 > build [options]